redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 Cancelling a running task will also cancel the current effect where the task is blocked at the moment of cancellation.

-For example, suppose that at a certain point in an application's lifetime, we had this pending call chain:
+For example, suppose that at a certain point in an application's lifetime, we had this pending call chain :

 ```javascript
 function* main() {